 Sinking Funds – What Are They?!

 For me, I have always felt guilty about spending money.
 I don’t know why or where it stems from, but it’s really hard for me to buy treats, days out or anything fun!
-Sinking funds allow you to make small, manageable steps toward your ultimate goal in my opinion.
+Sinking funds enable you to take small, manageable steps toward your ultimate goal,

 What is a Sinking Fund?